 Book Your Place

-Roberta Bacic, Conflict Textiles, Northern Ireland and Chile
+Roberta Bacic, Curator of Conflict Textiles, Northern Ireland and Chile.

 Full Event Details

 Alit Ambara is a visual and graphic artist and cultural activist from Indonesia.
 Alit talks about his work as a visual artist specialising in poster art and his work as the founder of Nobodycorp Internationale Unlimited, an initiative to encourage serious discourse about social or socio-political issues through its posters.
 Alit’s work can be seen in the State of the Art: Transformative Memories in Political Violence Multi-Media Exhibition at the Chocolate Factory.

-Facilitators Dr Pilar Riaño-Alcalá and Dr Erin Baines from the University of British Columbia talk about the development of the Transformative Memory Network and working with artists from Canada, Uganda, Indonesia, Northern Ireland and Ireland.
+Facilitators Dr Pilar Riaño-Alcalá and Dr Erin Baines from the University of British Columbia talk about the development of the Transformative Memory Network and their work with artists from Canada, Uganda, Indonesia, Northern Ireland and Ireland.